Monday, July 10, 2017

 The beacon was in his hands now, and it was glowing a faint blue.
 Of course it was.
 Like recognizes like.
 Tropical trees swaying in a breeze.
 He steeled himself, knowing the nausea would come.
 A great ship among the stars, ablaze with lights and observation bubbles.
 He raised the beacon and ran his hands over the strange designs, the language of a race that had been gone before his kind even reached the heavens.
 He could only hope Control would see him, be able to pinpoint him amidst the vastness of forever.
 And that the Gate would sense his intentions.
 That played a role also.
 Trust, now.
 It's all I have left.

-He was looking as if through a window, out at strange swirling vapors- some kind of limbo.
+He was looking as if through a window at strange vapors- some kind of limbo.
 Then there were flying creatures, winging over a vast plain.
 That passed, and he could see a vast ocean, dotted with islands.
 He waited.
 And then, astonishingly, he was looking at himself.
 Staring into his own eyes, backlit by a bluish glow from the beacon and a magnificent canopy of stars overhead.
 He was stunned.
 Had this ever happened?
 Then he was gone.
 The other he, that is.

 Thousands of possibilities, the tapestry of creation laid out before him.
 All he had to do was choose.
 But he would never find Anna that way.
 No, he had to trust.
 And wait.
 It might have been minutes, or it might have been hours.
 And then the beacon flared to life, dazzling him with its brilliance.
 It was alive, and pulling him.
 The Gate hummed as well, and he knew.
 It was time.